-Fredericton is famous in Canada as one of the country's most exciting, artistic and vibrant hidden gems.
-Nestled right in the center of New Brunswick, Fredericton offers a lifestyle that combines the peace of small-town living, the artistic stylings usually reserved for the underworld of a hulking metropolis and the access of a large city.
-While foreign nationals looking to make a new home in Canada often overlook it, there are many reasons why Fredericton could be a fantastic new home.
+Nestled right in the center of New Brunswick, Fredericton offers a lifestyle that combines the peace of small-town living, the artistic stylings usually reserved for the underworld of a hulking metropolis, and the access of a large city.

-The city of Fredericton is one of Canada's oldest cities and is deeply steeped in the country's history.
+The city of Fredericton, the capital of New Brunswick, is one of Canada's oldest cities and is deeply steeped in the country's history.
 With evidence of human inhabitants dating back over 12,000 years, the area was used for farming by the Maliseets tribe until French colonists built Fort Nashwaak in the area in the late 1600s.

 The Fredericton weather is massively influenced by its proximity to the Saint John River.
 As a result, Fredericton's summers are relatively temperate, but the winters are freezing.
 However, thanks to the proximity to large bodies of water, even the coldest winter temperatures don't get all the way down to the freezing temperatures experienced in the territories in the North of Canada.

 The summers in Fredericton are generally just under four months, starting right at the end of May and ending after mid-September.
-In the summer, the temperatures in Fredericton usually stay between 15°C (59°F) and 25°C (77°F).
+In the summer, the temperatures in Fredericton usually stay between 15°C (59°F) and 25°C (77°F), according to Weather-spark.

-Fredericton's winters are slightly shorter, starting early December and ending just before mid-March.
+Fredericton's winters are slightly shorter, starting in early December and ending just before mid-March Weather-spark.
 During this time, the Fredericton weather is famously freezing and snowy, with temperatures between -13°C (8.6 °F) and -4°C (24.8 °F).

 Work and Jobs in Fredericton

-Due to Fredericton's low housing prices, a wide variety of fantastic neighbourhoods cater to people of many different backgrounds.
-Some of the most exciting neighbourhoods for newcomers to the city of Fredericton are as follows:
+Some of the most exciting neighborhoods for newcomers to the city of Fredericton are as follows:

 A vibrant community on Fredericton's southern border, New Maryland is one of New Brunswick's wealthiest communities.
-The residents of this neighbourhood have excellent access to shopping on Prospect Street and recreational and community programs.
-This makes it perfect for young professionals looking to make their home in Fredericton or for young families looking to get their start in a safe, comfortable, vibrant community.
+The residents of this neighborhood have excellent access to shopping on Prospect Street and recreational and community programs.

 Steeped deeply into the city's history, Fredericton's downtown area is the city's cultural hub.
 Home to some of the city's top artisans, boutiques, parks, skating rinks, bars, cafes, restaurants and museums, Downtown Fredericton offers the full range of the vibrant culture of the metropolitan area.

 For those looking for the quiet, peaceful nature of rural Canada without having to leave the city behind, Hill Area is perfect.
-So close to some of Fredericton's excellent schools and universities, Hill Area is a hotspot for students and families with a wide variety of outdoor activities and safe, well-protected suburbs.
+So close to some of Fredericton's excellent schools and universities, Hill Area is a hotspot for students and families with various outdoor activities and safe, well-protected suburbs.

 One of the significant perks of life in Fredericton is the vibrant social life that exists within the city.
 In addition, Fredericton is an artistic and cultural capital in Canada and has a wide variety of fantastic activities.